 - An estimated $46.3 million in annual local and state tax revenues are generated

 - For every passenger using a commercial airport to board a commercial flight in Wyoming, the state realizes $220 in annual economic impact

 - Flying from a Wyoming airport can be cheaper than driving out-of state

 - For 2014, Wyoming commercial airports served a record 1.1 million passengers, but not all our airports shared in that success.

 Commercial Air Service in Wyoming is at Risk: Recent industry changes have made it difficult to retain and grow air service in many of our communities.
-New regulations, escalating costs, crew shortages, airline consolidation, and aircraft retirements have all contributed to a substantial reduction in regional air service in Wyoming, and across the nation.
+New rules and regulations, escalating costs, crew shortages, airline consolidation, and aircraft retirements have all contributed to a substantial reduction in regional air service in Wyoming, and across the nation.
 Airports in Wyoming compete with other commercial airports for air service, and with limited resources, airlines are continuing to cutback service to smaller communities such as those in Wyoming.